yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 see [Homelab]({% post_url 2020-07-25-homelab %})

 # see also

 - [Is it possible to store user's home directories remotely?](https://askubuntu.com/questions/553981/is-it-possible-to-store-users-home-directories-remotely)
 - [how to deal with shared home directory on linux?](https://superuser.com/questions/211792/how-to-deal-with-shared-home-directory-on-linux)
+- [sshfs](https://chatgpt.com/share/6ab7df7f-f170-83ed-a22b-75ae762acd81) - mounts a directory on a remote machine as if it were a local filesystem, using SSH underneath.
+Particularly nice when the remote machine is not under your administrative control.